zhong-j-yu/rekex/doc/Intro.md

 ### Grammar as algebraic datatypes

-With such implicit ctors, a context-free grammar can be expressed entirely in `sealed` and `record` types, i.e. *algebraic datatypes*, which is not surprising since both formalisms have the same forms.
+With implicit ctors, a context-free grammar can be expressed entirely in `sealed` and `record` types, i.e. *algebraic datatypes*, which is not surprising since both formalisms have the same forms.